 In March, 2014, City Council approved a plan text amendment to the Tualatin Development Code to allow for greater flexibility and to support transit use.
 The code changes were effective on April 24, 2014.
 For details about the regulations see the information sheet and checklist.

-The city will continue to provide valuable input to the Southwest Corridor work, and integrate Linking Tualatin with these efforts as options for future high capacity transit in the region are refined over the next year.
-For the latest information about the Southwest Corridor Plan, visit the project page.
+The City will continue to provide valuable input to the Southwest Corridor work, and integrate Linking Tualatin with these efforts as options for future high capacity transit in the region are refined over the next year.
+Visit the project page for the latest information about the Southwest Corridor Plan.

 All the hard work by our community was acknowledged by City Council and the Linking Tualatin Final Plan was accepted on June 24, 2013.The City Council also directed staff to take several actions including:

 - submit the accepted Linking Tualatin Final Plan to Metro;